-Yes, evenly - see answer to question 6.
+Yes, evenly, as this provides predictability - see answer to question 6.

 Question 10 In case futures are auctioned, should the volumes for spot and futures auctions be spread over the year in the same manner?

 Yes.
 The proportion sold as futures should be as large as possible so as to allow generators to hedge their needs - therefore, the amount sold in futures auctions should be greater.
 That said, both spot and future amounts should be spread over the same manner.